 A [single individual, married individual filing separately, etc.] [under] [over] 65 years old was required to make and file an individual income tax return if that individual had a gross income of \$ or more.
-"Gross income" means all income from any source, including [wages and compensation for services, tips, compensation in the form of personal expenses paid for by defendant's corporation, income from fraud, embezzlement, etc.] porporation, meeting from mada, emisezziement, etc.] A married individual was required to file a federal income tax return if he/she had a separate gross income in excess of \$ and a total gross income, when combined with that of his/her spouse, in excess of \$ where [either] [both] [is] [are] [over] [under] 65 years old.
+"Gross income" means all income from any source, including [wages and compensation for services, tips, compensation in the form of personal expenses paid for by defendant's corporation, income from fraud, embezzlement, etc.] A married individual was required to file a federal income tax return if he/she had a separate gross income in excess of \$ and a total gross income, when combined with that of his/her spouse, in excess of \$ where [either]